gbingersoll/sciengdox/README.md

 [`knitr`](https://yihui.name/knitr/), and cousins, but I always seemed to have to do some pre/post-processing to get things the way I want them.
-I already use other pandoc filters (e.g. pandoc-citeproc, pandoc-crossref), so why not simply have another pandoc filter that will execute inline code and insert the results.
+I already use other pandoc filters (e.g. pandoc-citeproc, pandoc-crossref), so why not simply have another pandoc filter that will execute inline code and insert the results?

 Another key is getting quality diagrams from scientific python code.
 For example, pweave automatically inserts generated images, but there doesn't seem